 Their focus was to make a place that was a bar, and just that.
 A bar you come for conversation, just like a coffee shop.
 TVs are not the focal point at Rogers Park Social.

 They also wanted a business model emphasizing high quality products.
 They don’t choose their liquors based on who will give them the biggest markup.
-(Example: big brand vodkas, like Absolute, will pay a premium to get you serving their product.)
+(Example: big brand vodkas, like Absolut, will pay a premium to get you serving their product.)

 “You wouldn’t recognize what’s on our shelves.
 We’re all about finding the newest product that hasn’t hit the market yet.
 It’s about what’s serving what’s best,” says Meek.